MrCloud-10/YedekParcaApp/README.md

 6- Shortcomings
 In validation, the password dont has char validate.
-In dashboard, listing products isnt ended.
-Questioning will build in product.repository.
+In dashboard, adding from dash to basket not ended.
 In dashboard, will build basket.

 # Yedekparcauyg